Athos1972/baangt/docs/ParametersConfigFile.rst

    * - Parameter
      - Description
    * - ``Release``
-     - As you move your maturing software through the system landscape you might still need regression test results based on "old" release functionality, while on lower stages you might want to (regression)-test already newer versions or newer functionality.
+     - As you move your maturing software through the system landscape, you might still need regression test results based on "old" release functionality, while on lower stages you might want to (regression)-test already newer versions or newer functionality.
 In ``baangt`` there is no need to copy test cases in those situations.
-You simply update your test case definition with the apropriate version number (e.g. >= 2020-10) and set the proper ``Release`` in the config file, for instance "2020-09" when you want to run on final quality and the changes from verison "2020-10" are not there yet.
+You simply update your test case definition with the appropriate version number (e.g. >= 2020-10) and set the proper ``Release`` in the config file.
+For instance "2020-09" when you want to run on final quality and the changes from version "2020-10" are not there yet.

             Note for developers: